Privacy & Security

 Stop Expanding Your Digital Footprint

-Start Private Budgeting Free
+Start My Free Scan

 Sources: Science (MIT Study), "Unique in the shopping mall: On the reidentifiability of credit card metadata" (2015); Federal Trade Commission, "How To Protect Your Privacy on Apps" (2023); Electronic Privacy Information Center (EPIC), "Gramm-Leach-Bliley Act Overview"; Consumer Financial Protection Bureau (CFPB), "Privacy of consumer financial information (Regulation P)"; U.S. Government Accountability Office (GAO), "Consumer Data Protection" (2022); National Consumer Law Center (NCLC), "Financial Privacy Rights" (2023).